-For example, right now, you’ll see a lot of content related to Black Lives Matter and the upcoming election.
-During the beginning of the COVID-19 pandemic, countless TikTok trends emerged around handwashing and quarantine life.
+For example, right now (March 2022), you’ll see a lot of content related to the war in Ukraine.
+And during the beginning of the COVID-19 pandemic, countless TikTok trends emerged around handwashing and quarantine life.

 Exploring current events certainly won’t apply to every brand, but it’s a natural fit for some.
 For example, the Washington Post does an impressive job of exploring breaking news and implementing humor and unique TikTok features to tell stories.

 Follow TikTok experts and hashtags

 Like any social media platform, you can also follow certain users or hashtags that relate to your interests.
 Follow the hashtags #trendalert and #newtrendalert, or visit the TikTok Trends page to easily stay informed of the latest.